-On Saturday afternoon, I spoke with Clark about the Thompson comparison, and why prides herself on the defensive end.
+On Saturday afternoon, I spoke with Clark about the Thompson comparison and why she prides herself on the defensive end.

 “Well, thank you for the comparison.
-Obviously, Klay Thompson is a great player, he is an intelligent player, and he does a lot of the little things.
-He is efficient and productive, and that is something I pride myself on.
-Just being able to move without the ball and a versatile player, not just a one-way player, said Clark.
+Klay Thompson is a great player, he is an intelligent player, and he does a lot of the little things.
+He is efficient and productive, which I pride myself on.
+Clark was just able to move without the ball and a versatile player, not just a one-way player.

 “On the defensive end that came because I had to find my way in this league.
 I had to find a way to stick.
 Everybody can score, and that was something coming out of college that I was very confident in, but everyone can do that at this level.
 So, have to find something else that you can bring, and for me, that is where I started focusing on defense.”